Step 12 and How to Work a Program

 This is two chapters from the pioneering book: The Alternative Twelve Steps: A Secular Guide to Recovery.
 It was originally written by two women, Martha Cleveland and Arlys G., and published in 1991.
-As valuable today as it was then, a second edition of this exceptional work was recently published by AA Agnostica.
+As valuable today as it was then, a second edition of this exceptional work was published by AA Agnostica.

 Practice the principles of these Steps in all our affairs and carry the 12-Step message to others.